AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/indexing-content.md

 The indexing of the destination cloud service instance will most likely succeed.
 In some cases, it can fail and the ingestion job row will appear as follows.
 In all cases, you can find out some details of the failure by hovering over the failure status, and it may provide more information to help you determine next steps.
 At this point the indexing job logs will be available to view or download in order to help discover the source of the failure.
-If the next step is not clear, please contact Adobe Support with details of the ingestion.
+If the next step is not clear, please contact Adobe Support with details of the ingestion and the indexing log.

 ![image](/help/journey-migration/content-transfer-tool/assets-indexing/failed.png)